20 Fun & Easy Fine Motor Activities for Fall

 Pumpkin Sorting Activities

-When I think about fall, I think about pumpkins.
-That’s why pumpkin-themed activities are some of the best fine motor activities for fall.
-Let kids sort the inside parts of pumpkins.
+When I think about fall, I think about pumpkins and the pumpkin patch.
+That’s why it’s the perfect time of year for pumpkin-themed fine motor activities.
+After pumpkin carving, let the kids sort the inside parts of the pumpkins.
 If they don’t want to touch the parts with their fingers, they can sort them with tweezers or small tongs.
-Pumpkin sorting can be a great fine motor and sensory activity…..plus kids can learn all about pumpkins.
+Pumpkin sorting can be a great fine motor activity that provides wonderful sensory experiences …..plus kids can learn all about pumpkins.

 Pumpkin Seed Counting

-Picking up pumpkin seeds is a great fine motor exercise for young kids.
+Picking up small items pumpkin seeds is a great fine motor exercise for young kids.
 Use them for counting games or in playdough trays.

 Pumpkin Puff Balls

-I made these little pumpkins with orange puff balls, green chenille stems, and hot glue.
+I made these little pumpkins with orange pom poms, green chenille stems, and hot glue.
 You can also make an apple version.
-I cut the chenille stems, bent them in half, and glued the pointy side in the puffball.
+I cut the chenille stems or pipe cleaners, bent them in half, and glued the pointy side in the puffball.

 Kids can pick up the little pumpkins with their fingers (picking them up by the stems will require a bit more skill) to place them in a container.
 They can also use tweezers or tongs to pick them up.
 Kids get a kick out of “feeding” the jack-o-lantern.
 You can add dice or a spinner to make a counting game.